What Does ‘Citizen’ Mean to Us?

 Citizens are residents who participate in their community and who see themselves as an integral part of their city.
 As citizens, we can all take part in creating better places to live, work, and play.

 Using our citizen engagement model, Cities of Service coalition cities partner with local residents, city agencies, and community organizations to identify priority challenges that can be addressed, in part, with help from citizens.
 After deliberating with the community, city leaders and citizens come together to take action on challenges that impact the city at large.
-Their combined efforts generate stronger results and build trust between citizens and city leadership, which then sustains and encourages future engagement.
+Their combined efforts generate stronger results and build trust between citizens and city leaders, which sustains and encourages future engagement.

 - Local government works better when it is open to the ideas and talents of citizens and starts with an assumption that citizen collaboration is a force for good;

-- Citizens have deep expertise in their own lives and in what’s best for their families and communities – and that this expertise can be leveraged to deliver better services and solve public problems; and
+- Citizens have deep expertise in their own lives and in what’s best for their families and communities – and this expertise can be leveraged to deliver better services and solve public problems; and

 - Citizen contributions can take many forms, from defining and prioritizing problems to generating ideas to volunteering their time, creativity, and expertise.